Cookie Consent by Free Privacy Policy Generator website

 Since the pilot project was conducted in two waves, data from Austria, Belgium, Czechia, Denmark, Finland, Germany, Greece, Hungary, Italy, Lithuania, the Netherlands, Portugal, Slovenia, Spain and Sweden reflect the situation on 31st May 2022.
 Data from Bulgaria, Croatia, Cyprus, Estonia, France, Ireland, Latvia, Luxembourg, Malta, Poland, Romania and Slovakia reflect the situation on 30th April 2023.
 After those cut-off dates, there has been changes in ownership and control of several EU media organisations, but these changes are not reflected in the pilot database.

 By comparing data from several sources, our research team has done the best to identify incorrect or incomplete information.
 However, if these public sources themselves are not updated or incorrect, the monitor will probably reproduce the mistake.
 In addition, the monitor cannot claim completeness, as some legal arrangements make private the information about control over a company.
 In the case of financial data, there are often aggregated sums, but no disaggregated figures.
 We attempt, though, to indicate when this information should be available, but is missing.
-The fact that information on one of these areas is not available is used to assess transparency both in a qualitative way, in the country reports, and in the quantitative Risk Index.
+The fact that information on one of these areas is not available is used to assess transparency both in a qualitative way, in the country reports, and in the Risk Index.

 Risk assessment